Training Interdisciplinary Pharmacology Scientists (TIPS)

 See the section TIPS Program Requirements and Curriculum.

 Per NIH requirement, TIPS trainees must acknowledge NIH/NIGMS’ full or partial support of your research in all publications, such as abstracts, journal articles, oral or poster presentations, news releases, and other communications.
+Always include the grant number T32GM139801.
 Trainees are to refer to their TIPS appointment letters for specific verbiage.

 Dr. Carmen Dessauer, Program Director